philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 Privacy has been a complicated issue throughout JavaScript's history.

-While it's always been possible to meet even the most stringent privacy needs (the myriad of compile-to-js languages proves this), the extraneous ceremony required to really do it right is often too much of a turn-off &mdash; especially to those coming from other languages where privacy is built in.
+While it's always been possible to meet even the most stringent privacy needs (the myriad of compile-to-js languages proves this), the extraneous ceremony required to really do it right is often too much of a turn-off for most developers &mdash; especially to those coming from other languages where privacy is built in.

 In JavaScript we like to prefix our private members with an underscore to let other developers know not to touch them.
-Many of the more popular JavaScript style guides ([airbnb](https://github.com/airbnb/javascript#naming-conventions), [Dojo](http://dojotoolkit.org/community/styleGuide#Naming_Conventions), [aloha](http://aloha-editor.org/guides/style_guide.html#code-conventions)) recommend this.
+In fact, many of the more popular JavaScript style guides ([airbnb](https://github.com/airbnb/javascript#naming-conventions), [Dojo](http://dojotoolkit.org/community/styleGuide#Naming_Conventions), [aloha](http://aloha-editor.org/guides/style_guide.html#code-conventions)) recommend this.
 But unless you have a way to enforce such a convention, it can never really be trusted.

 Thought leaders in the JavaScript community have long warned against fake privacy.
 [Douglas Crockford](http://javascript.crockford.com/code.html#names) has this to say on the subject: